 “Hey kannadiggas this is the extensive work done by missionaries in Karnatka.
 Wat is ‘Lingayat Cotholic’.
-These bloody missionaries are fooling innocent n poor hindus..N they r falling for few money..@SushmaSwaraj hope u r not approving visas 4 these anymore…“, this is the tweet by a Twitter user @drshraddha16.
-The image accompanying the tweet is that of a church with the name of the church being ‘Lingayath Catholic Church‘.
-The text under the name of the church is “Estd: April 16, 2018 Bangalore, Karnataka“.
-This image of the church is currently viral on social media.
+These bloody missionaries are fooling innocent n poor hindus..N they r falling for few money..@SushmaSwaraj hope u r not approving visas 4 these anymore…(sic)” read a tweet by @drshraddha16 sharing the same image in 2018.

 There’s no Lingayath Church

-When we reverse-searched the image as shown in the illustration above, we were led to a blog called ‘Beautiful Indian Churches‘.
+When we reverse-searched the image, we were led to a blog called ‘Beautiful Indian Churches‘.

-An image of a church from Dahanu, Maharasthra was photoshopped to portray it as a newly established church in Bangalore belonging to the Lingayat community who were recently accorded the minority status.
-This confirms to the pattern of fake news around the Lingayat issue that Alt News has debunked in the recent past.
-Serial fake news purveyor Postcard News circulated a fake letter addressed to Sonia Gandhi by Karnataka Minister MB Patil in which it was alleged that the Lingayat issue was engineered with the help of Global Christian Organisation and World Islamic Organisation.
-As it happens, none of the two organisations quoted in the letter exist.
-Previously, many including BJP MP Subramanian Swamy shared a fake email about involvement of Church in the Lingayat issue.
+An image of a church from Dahanu, Maharasthra was photoshopped to portray it as a newly established church in Bangalore belonging to the Lingayat community which was accorded the minority status.
+This confirms the pattern of disinformation around the Lingayat issue that Alt News has debunked earlier.
+Fake news website Postcard News had circulated a fake letter addressed to Sonia Gandhi by Karnataka Minister MB Patil in which it was alleged that the Lingayat issue was engineered with the help of the Global Christian Organisation and World Islamic Organisation.
+As it happens, none of the two organisations quoted in the letter exists.
+Previously, many including BJP MP Subramanian Swamy shared a fake email about the involvement of the Church in the Lingayat issue.